Upload new images. The image library for this site will open in a new window.

 program in Southern Delaware that would offer the citizens of Sussex County

-This program, housed on the Owens Campus of Delaware Technical & Community College but administered by
+This program, housed on the Owens Campus of Delaware Technical Community College but administered by

 the University of Delaware and staffed exclusively by UD faculty, opened its doors in 1967.
 The Parallel Program gave students in southern Delaware the

 opportunity to take their first two years of college in Georgetown at a substantially reduced tuition rate, after which they could relocate to the Newark campus to complete a four-year degree.
-By 1971, the Parallel

-As the program continues to grow, a quality University of Delaware education is now more accessible than ever.
-The faculty and staff of the AAP are proud to continue this tradition of educational success for students across the state.
+The AAP continues to grow, making a quality University of Delaware education more accessible than ever to students in Kent, Sussex, and New Castle counties.
+The faculty and staff of the AAP are proud to continue this tradition of educational excellence for students across the state.